-This is a one year specialist course training students to work as Special Needs Assistants (SNAs) in Primary and Secondary School Classrooms.
+This one year course trains students to work as Special Needs Assistants (SNAs) in the care of the child or adult with a mental or physical disability, and as SNA's in Primary and Secondary School Classrooms.
 Liberties College has offered courses in the training of SNAs since 1991.
+This is a joint training programme offered by the Central Remedial Clinic Clontarf and Liberties College.

 PRINCIPAL AREAS OF STUDY